-Following the astounding success of the first five years of the Fabian Women’s Network mentoring and political education programme, we are now recruiting our sixth cohort of aspiring women.
+Following the astounding success of the first six years of the Fabian Women’s Network mentoring and political education programme, we are now recruiting our seventh cohort of aspiring women.
 If you are a woman looking to develop or further a career in politics or public life then this could be the scheme for you.

 Taking part will enable you to develop your political skills and increase the impact and influence you can have on political and public life through mentoring from one of a number of highly influential women along with bespoke training and peer group support.

 The scheme launched in 2011 on International Women’s Day and since then has gone from strength to strength.
-Five cohorts have now completed the scheme and have, over ten months, received mentoring as well as taking part in organised training and networking activities.
-The scheme includes time spent in Parliament in London, a trip to the European Parliament, a series of networking and other events and a residential weekend where mentees will take part in training in the core skills required to be effective in public or parliamentary life.
+Six cohorts have now completed the scheme and have, over ten months, received mentoring as well as taking part in organised training and networking activities.
+The scheme includes time spent in Parliament in London, a trip to the European Parliament or a look at devolution in the UK, a series of networking and other events and a residential weekend where mentees will take part in training and further development in the core skills required to be effective in public or parliamentary life.

-The programme has already delivered some incredible results for its 125 participants and the Fabian Women’s Network.
+The programme has already delivered some incredible results for its 150 participants and the Fabian Women’s Network.
 Mentees have been selected or shortlisted as Parliamentary candidates, as candidates for the London and Welsh Assembly with brilliant support from other mentees.
 Many others were shortlisted.
-27 women have been elected into local government positions and a number of women have gone on to become school governors and trustees on the boards of charities.
+Over 30 women have been elected into local government positions and subsequently promoted into cabinet positions with others selected for the 2018 elections.
+A number of women have also gone on to become school governors and trustees on the boards of charities.
 The majority has gained promotion, been nominated for awards and written or spoken in national media.